-The IT director of online tertiary academic institution the University of New England, Rob Iriving, has announced his departure after seven years in the role.
+The IT director of northwestern NSW academic institution the University of New England, Rob Irving, has announced his departure after seven years in the role.

 British-born Irving is moving into the same position at the University of Sharjah in the United Arab Emirates.